pippim/pippim.github.io/programs/iothings.md

 `/usr/bin/hs100.sh` must be installed to control Smart Plugs.
-See [tp-link Wi-Fi Smart Plug HS100 🔗](https://github.com/benlye/hs100 "Visit GitHub Page for more details"){:target="_blank"} for more information.
+See [TP-Link Wi-Fi Smart Plug HS100 🔗](https://github.com/benlye/hs100 "Visit GitHub Page for more details"){:target="_blank"} for more information.